ValkyFischer/ValkyrieUtils/README.md

 > - Refer to the [Valkyrie Crypto documentation](./readme/crypto.md) for more information.

 ### Valkyrie Manifest
 The Manifest module (`Manifest.py`) provides a class to create a Valkyrie Manifest, a JSON file that contains files and their hashes.
-This manifest is crucial for verifying the integrity of a directory of files.
+This manifest is crucial for verifying the integrity of a directory of files, and to download missing or modified files from a remote URL.
 > - Refer to the [Valkyrie Manifest documentation](./readme/manifest.md) for more information.

 ### Valkyrie Tools